nishant05gaurav/Notes/C++.md

 ![Alt text](image-39.png)

-- List of operators that cannot be overload are :
+The list of operators that cannot be overloaded are :
 1. Scope Resolution Operator  ( ::  )
 2. Ternary or Conditional Operator (  ?:  )
 3. Member Access or Dot operator  ( .  )